 NCAT communicates these lessons learned by writing and speaking for professional and general audiences about successful patterns and practices that lead to improved student learning and reduced instructional costs.

-NCAT works with institutions, systems, districts and states to scale the proof of concept to impact greater numbers of students, faculty members and institutions and achieve significant educational change.
+NCAT has worked with institutions, systems, districts and states to scale the proof of concept to impact greater numbers of students, faculty members and institutions and achieve significant educational change.
 For example:

 Feedback and Continuous Improvement:

-NCAT then uses the feedback and experience gained in each stage of the process to create and conduct additional programs in partnership with colleges and universities that demonstrate new ways to achieve improved student learning and reduced instructional cost.
+NCAT then uses the feedback and experience gained in each stage of the process to create additional analyses and course redesign resources for colleges and universities to use to demonstrate new ways of achieving improved student learning and reduced instructional cost.